-The waste (holding) tank filter is in-line between the holding tank vent and in this case a transom exit (exit hose missing here).
-As the holding tank fills up with waste it gives off odors The vent filter breaks down the odors while they travel out the aft portion of the transom.

-The waste filter is "customer friendly" as it is designed with a union at each end for changing out the filter.
+The waste (holding) vent line tank filter is in-line between the holding tank vent and in this case a transom exit (exit hose missing here).
+As the holding tank fills up with waste it gives off odors.
+The vent filter controls odors while they travel out the aft portion of the transom.
+The filter uses the most efficient venturi design and refined charcoal to control waste odors.
+The waste filter is "customer friendly" as it is designed with a union at each end for quick changeability.
 The unions unscrew counter clockwise for serviceability.
 It is recommended to change the filter yearly, normally at the end of your boating season.
 Mark the change date on the filter or on your vessel maintenance calendar.

-It is a good habit to carry an extra filter onboard.
-For further information on availability contact your closest Regal dealer or maine retail outlet.
+We recommend carrying an extra vent line waste filter onboard.
+For information on availability contact your closest Regal dealer or maine retail outlet.